JayValerio/configure-ads/README.md

 - Windows 10 (21H2)
 <h2>Objectives </h2>

+- Install Active Directory
-- Create Domain Controller
+- Create a Domain Admin user within the domain
-- Create Client - 1
+- Join Client-1 to your domain (mydomain.com)
+- Setup Remote Desktop for non-administrative users on Client-1
+- Create additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>